junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 #### Act 1 Ext./Int.
 Purgatory (Dean, Cas)

 "You what?!"
-Dean stares at him like the angel transformed into creature again.
+Dean stares at him like the angel transformed into a creature again.

 "I was working with Crowley looking for Purgatory --" Castiel repeats dutifully.

 "Yes, I heard you the first time, dumbass, I'm asking why the hell would you do that!"
 Dean snaps.
 "Crowley, really?"

-"There was no other way," Castiel answers plainly.
+"There was no other way," Castiel answers bluntly.
 The dumbass probably still thinks that remains the best option.
-Dean really wants to punch him again just to wake him up.
+Dean really wants to punch him just to knock some sense into him.

-"Dude, there is always a better option than making a deal with the demon!
-Especially when it's Crowley!"
-Dean stares him down.
+"Dude, there is always a better option than making a deal with a demon!
+Especially Crowley!"
+Dean glares at him.

 "Like what, for instance?"
 Castiel meets his eyes.

 "Like me!
 For instance!"
 Dean can't help raising his voice.
 "Did it occur to you that you can always come to me for help, Cas?
-That we don't have to burden everything on our shoulder because we have each other?"
-His voice drops to a sadness.
+That we don't have to carry every damn thing on our shoulders, because we have each other?"
+His voice falters at the end, dipping into sadness.
 Dean doesn't want to think about why.

 Castiel swallows, and doesn't answer immediately.
 Dean almost thinks he'd never hear an answer and he wouldn't know what to do with the knot in his gut, when Cas answers, "Yes."
 Dean doesn't know why he's surprised.

-"Yes, Dean, of course I do," Cas tells him, his face covered in remorse, "that was the first thing I did when I realized there was going to be a civil war in Heaven.
+"Yes, Dean, of course I do," Cas tells him, his face lined in remorse.
+"That was the first thing I did when I realized there was going to be a civil war in Heaven.
 I was at your doorsteps.
 But you couldn't see me then."

 "Then why didn't you knock?"

 "How could I?
-With everything we've been through," Cas tightens his jaw, "With Hell and two Apocalypses, you finally had a family, a woman who loves you and a kid who admires you, how could I take that away from you?"
+After everything we'd been through," Cas tightens his jaw, "After Hell and two Apocalypses, you finally had a family, a woman who loved you and a kid who admired you, how could I take that away from you?"

 Dean swallows hard.
-"It doesn't matter," he finally manages to say, "that's not the life I belong to anyway."
+"It doesn't matter," he finally manages to say.
+"That's not the life I belong to anyway."

 Cas's eyes sadden.
 "I can see that.
-Please know it's never my intention."
+Please know it was never my intention."

-Dean has to walk over to the opening of their base to even his breath for a moment.
-Then, "Well, next time, you have a problem, you go straight to me.
-No lie, no partial truth.
-You tell me everything you know, we handle the problem together.
+Dean has to turn away, walking to the opening of their base to even his breath for a moment.
+Then, "Well, next time you have a problem, you go straight to me.
+No lies, no partial truths.
+You tell me everything you know, and we handle the problem together.
 You hear me, Cas?"

 Castiel watches his back, nodding slowly and solemnly.
 "Yes, Dean."

-Dean glances back at him.
+Dean glances back over his shoulder.
 "Great, now I feel like some douchbag commander giving orders and you're just like a good little soldier knowing one line for your whole life: 'Yes, sir.'"

 Cas blinks blankly.
-"Are you preferring me to say no?"
+"Would you prefer I said no?"

-Dean sighs with a small chuckle.
+Dean sighs, a small chuckle escaping.
 "It's a joke, never mind.
 What now?"

-Cas walks over to the threshold of the sheltered cave formed by the natural rocks and some extra tree trunks barring as door, looking at the open air and sky of Purgatory at Dean's side.
+Cas steps beside him, to the threshold of their makeshift shelter -- a cave formed by natural stone and some extra tree trunks barring as a crude door.
+Together, they look out into the open air and sky of Purgatory.
 It looks exactly the same no matter how many times they watch.

-"Now we leave this place and go back Earth."
-Cas says.
+"Now we leave this place and go back to Earth," Cas says.

 Dean eyes him, "We can do that?"